abbydebest/API-journal/README.md

 # 🌶️ Week 3

 ### Journal section
 Due to my restricted access and further developing my web app, I continued with working on the journal part for the drag & drop.
+To create the visual appearance of a journal I used a `<section>` with the class .journal, styled to be divided into two pages with a `::before` and `::after` element.
+The section also functions as container for the dropzone inside.

 ### Drag and drop tutorial
+Simultaneously, I started working on the drag & drop function into this journal section.
+Because I had never used native HTML drag & drop before, I decided to use a tutorial to help me start.
+Because this was quite an experiment, I started making this in codepen, later migrating it into my code files.

+🔗 SOURCE tutorial:

 ### Drag and drop codepen with Cyd
+I then changed it into two dropzones

+#### Script not properly linked

 #### Const error
 #### Container --> dropzone
-#### Script not properly linked

 # 💥 Week 4